silverstripeltd/silverstripe-forager/docs/en/02_configuration.md

 # Configuration

 Most of the configuration surface of this module lies in the appropriately titled `IndexConfiguration` class.
-This namespace is used primarily for specifying the indexing behaviour of content types, but it is also used to store platform agnostic settings.
+This namespace is used primarily for specifying the indexing behaviour of content types, but it is also used to store provider agnostic settings.

 <!-- TOC -->
 * [Configuration](#configuration)